pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 skeletal collection), is also freely available at https://doi.org/10.5281/zenodo.1466962 and may be used with the CSG Toolkit for demonstrating its operation.

+An additional dataset comprising eight bilateral bones (humerus, ulna, femur, and tibia) is also available at https://doi.org/10.5281/zenodo.6614647 for testing and demostration purposes.